We Conduct Evidence-Based Diagnostic and Impairment Determinations for the Following Types of Independent Medical Evaluations:

 The purpose of this assessment is to assess an individual’s decisional capacity to manage their own medical care and/or manage their own property and finances.

-Courts and lawyers sometimes request psychological validity testing (conducted by a psychologist) to help assess how credible an individual’s self-report is.
+Courts and lawyers may request psychological validity testing (conducted by a psychologist) to help assess how credible an individual’s self-report is.
 This can be a standalone assessment or incorporated into a psychiatrist’s report.